candlerb/netbox-webhook-kea-dhcp/README.md

 Currently, only the primary IPv4/IPv6 addresses are configured for DHCP.
 (Otherwise, if an interface had multiple IPv4 addresses, it wouldn't know which one to return; although multiple addresses can be returned for IPv6)

+The code finds the Netbox Prefix for the IP address.
+If there is no matching subnet4/6 in the KEA configuration, then one is not created.

+The "id" added to the subnet is the netbox id of the Prefix object.
+If there is an existing id, is it retained instead.

 ## Dependencies